Belinda Stronach: Crossing the floor

 Her decision to quit the Conservative Party came after an uneasy relationship with Stephen Harper.
 In a press conference after leaving the party, she said that Harper was not sensitive to the needs of all parts of the country, and was jeopardizing national unity by allying himself with the Bloc Québécois to bring down the government.
 She also stated that the party was too focused on Western Canada and "Western alienation" instead of having a broader and more inclusive focus.
 She had other concerns about the Conservative attitude to Indigenous issues and that Stephen Harper was abandoning the historic Kelowna Accord negotiated by Paul Martin with First Nations' leaders and that Harper did not support an "urban agenda" that would recognize the challenges faced by Canada's Big Cities.
-Her dislike for Harper was obvious in her press conference with Martin; she never once referred to him by name, only as "the leader of the Conservative Party."
+She did not refer to Harper by name in her press conference, instead using the title 'the leader of the Conservative Party.

 Stronach's move shifted the balance of power in Parliament and allowed Martin's Liberal minority government to survive for the time being.
 On May 19, 2005, two crucial confidence motions were voted on in the House of Commons.
 The first vote, on Bill C-43, the original budget proposal approved by all parties, was passed as expected, with 250 for and 54 against.
 The second vote was on a new budget amendment (Bill C-48) that included C$4.6 billion in additional spending the Liberals negotiated with NDP leader Jack Layton, to secure the support of NDP MPs.
 It was on this amendment that the Conservative/Bloc alliance planned to bring down the government.
 However, the vote resulted in a 152–152 tie.
 It then fell to the Speaker, Peter Milliken, to cast the deciding vote, which he cast in favour of continuing debate, resulting in the survival of the government.
 The vote carried with a final count of 153 for and 152 against.

 The Liberals used Stronach's defection to paint the Conservative Party as being too extreme for moderate voters in Ontario.
 The Liberals enjoyed a modest upswing in the polls after earlier being damaged by testimony from Gomery Commission.
-Some political pundits suggested that shortly after Stronach's defection would have been the ideal time for the Liberals to call the election, as Stephen Harper had lost some of his momentum after narrowly failing to bring down the government.
+Some political commentators suggested that the period following Stronach's defection may have been a strategic opportunity for the Liberals to call the election, as Stephen Harper had lost some of his momentum after narrowly failing to bring down the government.
 Instead, the Liberals were forced into an election when they were brought down by a vote of non-confidence later that year, after revelations from the Gomery Inquiry damaged their popularity.
 Columnist Andrew Coyne suggested that while her defection helped the Liberals in the short-run to stay in power, it also made Martin appear as a "grasping conniver willing to do and say anything to hang onto power".